 World2Fly Flight Cancellation Compensation

-The European Union has laws to help you if your flight is cancelled.
-Here’s the important information:
+The EU has regulations to protect you if your flight is cancelled.
+Here’s what you need to know:

-If your flight is cancelled less than two weeks before your planned travel date, you could be eligible for compensation of up to €600.
-But keep in mind – the airline doesn’t have to pay if they can get you on another flight that doesn’t significantly disrupt your travel.
+In the event of a flight cancellation less than two weeks before your planned travel date, you could be eligible for compensation as much as €600.
+But there’s a catch – the airline can avoid paying if they rebook you on a different flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |